Accessibility

 How does Employer Supported Volunteering work?

 ESV combines the employer, the volunteer and the volunteer involving organisation – usually a charity or community group.
 Employers often organise team volunteering activities, but they can also give staff the opportunity to take time away from work to volunteer individually within their own community.
-This might include support for employees to become a charity trustee or board member, to participate in ongoing community activities, or to support local events and fundraising appeals
+This might include support for employees to become a charity trustee or board member, to participate in ongoing community activities, or to support local events and fundraising appeals.

 ESV has real benefits for everyone involved: